-- Long rest: Place the rolled out dough back onto the baking sheet (this is why I prefer a silicone baking mat or parchment because you can easily transfer the dough using the Silpat or parchment paper).
-Cover the rolled out dough with plastic wrap or aluminum foil, place the entire baking sheet in the refrigerator and allow the covered dough to rest in the refrigerator for 4 hours or overnight.
-(Up to 24 hours is ok.)
+- Long rest: Place the rolled out dough back onto the baking pan (you can easily transfer the dough using the Silpat or parchment paper).
+Cover the rolled out dough with plastic wrap or aluminum foil, place the entire baking pan in the refrigerator and allow the covered dough to rest in the refrigerator for 4 hours or overnight (even up to 24 hours is fine).

 - Make the Butter layer: Begin this step 35 minutes before the next step so the butter can chill for 30 minutes.
-In a large bowl using a hand-held mixer or stand mixer fitted with a paddle or whisk attachment, beat the butter and flour together until smooth and combined.
-Transfer the mixture to a silicone baking mat lined or parchment paper lined baking sheet.
-(Silicone baking mat is preferred because you can easily peel the butter off in the next step.)
+In a large bowl using a stand mixer fitted with a paddle or whisk attachment or hand mixer, beat the butter and flour together until smooth and combined.
+Transfer the mixture to a baking sheet lined with a Silpat or parchment paper (a Silpat is preferred because you can easily peel the butter off in the next step).
 Using a spoon or small spatula, smooth out the butter into a 7- x 10-inch rectangle.
 As before, be as precise as you can with this measurement.
 Place the entire baking sheet in the refrigerator and chill the butter layer for 30 minutes.
-(No need to cover it for only 30 minutes.)
-You want the butter layer firm, but still pliable.
+There's no need to cover it...you want the butter layer firm, but still pliable.
 If it gets too firm, let it sit out on the counter for a few minutes to gently soften.
 The more firm the butter layer is the more difficult it will be to laminate the dough in the next step.

-- If the dough is now too warm to work with, place folded dough on the baking sheet, cover with plastic wrap or aluminum foil, and refrigerate for 30 minutes before the 2nd turn.
-I usually don’t have to.
+- If the dough is now too warm to work with, place folded dough on the baking sheet, cover with plastic wrap or aluminum foil, and refrigerate for 30 minutes before the 2nd turn (although you may not need to).

-- Long rest: Place the folded dough on the lined baking sheet, cover with plastic wrap or aluminum foil, and refrigerate for 4 hours or overnight.
-(Up to 24 hours is ok.)
+- Long rest: Place the folded dough on the lined baking pan, cover with plastic wrap or aluminum foil, and refrigerate for 4 hours or overnight (again up to 24 hours is fine).